gaia-pipeline/docs/content/operations/docker.md

 When a new Pipeline run with Docker mode enabled has been triggered, Gaia automatically pulls the Gaia Docker image and starts a new Gaia worker which will connect to the Gaia primary instance.
 The worker automatically pulls the pipeline binary and runs it inside the Docker container.
-Once the pipeline run is finished, Gaia will deregister the worker and destroy the Container.
-Pipeline run information like logs and the status are automatically pushed to the primary Gaia instance and can be monitored as always in the UI.
+Once the pipeline run is finished, Gaia will deregister the worker and destroy the container.
+Pipeline run information like logs and the status are automatically pushed to the primary Gaia instance and can be monitored, as always, in the UI.

 ### Configuration